microcosm-collective/microcosm-docs/README.md

-This is the API documentation website previously hosted at http://microcosm-cc.github.com
+This is the documentation for the [Microcosm API](https://github.com/microcosm-collective/microcosm).

 Pull requests welcome